rbisdorff/Digraph3/docSphinx/tutorial.rst

 	'b5'  |   1     |   1.84   34.25   55.11   74.62   96.40
         'b6'  |   1     |   0.00    3.00    5.00    7.00   10.00

 New  decision actions with random multiple criteria performance vectors from the same random performance tableau model my be generated with ad hoc random performance generators.
-We provide, for experimental purpose, in the :py:mod:`randomPerfTabs` module three such generators: one for the standard :py:class:`randomPerfTabs.RandomPerformaTableau` model, one the for the two objectives :py:class:`randomPrefTabs.RandomCBPerformaTableau` Cost-Benefit model, and one for the :py:class:`randomPerfTabs.Random3ObjectivesPerformaTableau` model.
-With a set of 100 new decision actions and performance evaluations, the so far estimated historical quantile limits may be updated as follows:
+We provide for experimental purpose, in the :py:mod:`randomPerfTabs` module, three such generators: one for the standard :py:class:`randomPerfTabs.RandomPerformanceTableau` model, one the for the two objectives :py:class:`randomPrefTabs.RandomCBPerformanceTableau` Cost-Benefit model, and one for the :py:class:`randomPerfTabs.Random3ObjectivesPerformanceTableau` model.
+With a set of 100 new decision actions with random performance evaluations, the so far estimated historical quantile limits may be updated as follows:
     >>> # generate new random decision actions
     >>> from randomPerfTabs import RandomCBPerformanceGenerator
     >>> rpg = RandomCBPerformanceGenerator(tp)
     >>> newActions = rpg.randomActions(100)
-    >>> # Updating the quintile norms
+    >>> # Updating the quantile norms
     >>> pq.updateQuantiles(newActions,historySize=None)

-Parameter *historySize* (see Line 6) of the :py:meth:`performanceQuantiles.PerformanceQuantiles.updateQuantiles` method allows to **balance the new observations against the historical evaluations**.
-With *historySize = None* (the default setting), the balance in the example above is 1000/1100 (91%, weight of historical data) against 100/1100 (9%, weight of the new incoming observations).
-Putting *historySize = 0*, for instance, will ignore all historical data (0/100 against 100/100) and restart building the quantile norms.
+Parameter *historySize* (see Line 6) of the :py:meth:`performanceQuantiles.PerformanceQuantiles.updateQuantiles` method allows to **balance** the **new** evaluations against the **historical** ones.
+With **historySize = None** (the default setting), the balance in the example above is 1000/1100 (91%, weight of historical data) against 100/1100 (9%, weight of the new incoming observations).
+Putting **historySize = 0**, for instance, will ignore all historical data (0/100 against 100/100) and restart building the quantile estimation with solely the new incomping data.
 The updated quantile limits may be shown in a browser view:
     >>> # showing the updated quantile limits in a browser view
     >>> pq.showHTMLLimitingQuantiles(Transposed=True)